Australian Capital Territory

 Areas of interest: Weight loss, children’s health, healthy lifestyle, family nutrition, sports nutrition, nutrition education, cooking, weekly food planning and organisation, allergies and intolerance, body image, recipe and menu development

 Lisa is an Accredited Practising Dietitian who commenced her career as a school teacher.
-With qualifications in Education and Dietetics, Lisa has successfully combined both careers during the past ten years, teaching students at the University of Canberra and Canberra Institute of Technology and the Australian Defence Force Academy.
+With qualifications in Education and Dietetics, Lisa has successfully combined both careers during the past ten years, teaching students at the University of Canberra, Canberra Institute of Technology and the Australian Defence Force Academy.

 Lisa juggles a variety of roles and has built a successful dietetic practice FEEDinc. with a team of senior and emerging dietitians.
-She is the Nutrition Lead at Michelle Bridges 12 Week Body Transformation Program where she has helped expand the number of calorie levels offered and prompted recipe development for a variety of nutritional needs.
+She is the Nutrition Lead and Recipe Developer at Michelle Bridges 12 Week Body Transformation Program where she has helped expand the number of calorie levels offered and prompted recipe development and meal planning for a variety of nutritional needs.

-Lisa is a skilled presenter, presenting for a number of organisations including Nutrition Australia and the Department of Health Fresh Tastes Team.
+Lisa is a skilled presenter, presenting for a number of organisations including Nutrition Australia and the ACT Department of Health.
 She writes for a variety of online sites and has extensive experience in radio and television interviews.
-Lisa has recently recorded a children’s album and has recently written a book under the guise of The Food Detective (Takes Ten Tastes) to help educate children about nutrition through song.
+Lisa has recorded a children’s album and has recently written a book under the guise of The Food Detective to help educate children about nutrition through song and story.